thetazzo/TsockM/README.md

 #### 0.2.x
 * [ ] {BUG} notifying peer death does not work every time
 * [ ] `peerFindUsernameMatch` find all peers with specific username
-* [ ] `peerBridgeRef` function that constructs a structre containing the sender peer and the peer the sender is trying to find
 #### 0.1.0
 * [x] send a notification to client when a peer gets terminated
 * [x] Test message coloring